arsip/bestguess/README.md

 and 99th percentile figures are not available because the number of runs is too small.
 You need at least 20 runs to get 95th and at least 100 runs to get 99th percentile numbers.
-These are of interest because they summarize statistically what the "long tail" of high runtimes looks like.
+These are of interest because they summarize statistically what the "long tail" of high run times looks like.

-Note that the Mode value may be the most relevant, as it is the "typical" runtime.
+Note that the Mode value may be the most relevant, as it is the "typical" run time.
 The figures to the right represent the range from minimum (0th percentile) through median (50th percentile) to the 95th, 99th, and maximum measurements.